mjbradvica/personal-website-articles/2024/prefer-empty-object-initializers.md

 }
 ```

 This is not an ideal situation because we are silencing the compiler.
+We are leaving our application in a possible situation of undefined behavior.
+Unit testing or running the application without the database will yield possible errors.
+We need to ensure that de-referencing the property in any situation will not throw exceptions.

 > You should adhere to a strict policy of putting the compiler first.
 Nothing, including you, is above it.

 Instead of using the "default!" trick, use an object that contains empty data to satisfy the compiler.
+This is a variant of the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern).
+Using an empty object will use default values in place of real-life data.

 ```csharp
 public class AircraftType